eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_topic.rst

 Run the demo
 ------------

-Once the Docker image is built, running the demo simple require two terminals.
+Once the Docker image is built, running the demo simply require two terminals.
 The image can be run in each of them with:

 .. code-block:: bash